 Like in a traditional college setting, you can earn any type of degree when you begin online degree programs in Virginia.
 Associates degrees, bachelor’s degrees, and even graduate degrees are all possible with online classes.
 An associates degree takes two years of study in a traditional college classroom.
 The same is true when you earn the degree with one of the many Virginia online degree programs.

 A bachelor’s degree takes four years, whether it’s earned online or in a traditional classroom.
-Many students who take classes online at the bachelors level appreciate the discussion boards created by professors.
+Many students who take classes online at the bachelor’s level appreciate the discussion boards created by professors.
 This allows students to learn from one another, like at a traditional school.
-A master’s degree requires an two years of study after a bachelor’s degree, and can be earned with online bachelor degree programs in Virginia.
+A master’s degree requires two years of study after a bachelor’s degree, and can be earned with online bachelor degree programs in Virginia.
 Online programs are an option for people pursuing a doctorate level degree, or a Ph.D.
 Some master’s and doctorate programs require internships.
-An internship allows students to practice job skills in real time.
+An internship allows students to practice job skills in real-time.
 Internship students communicate with a professor, who will serve as an advisor, in the online classroom environment.
-With doctoral programs that require a thesis, students may have to to defend their thesis in person to a panel of experts.
+With doctoral programs that require a thesis, students may have to defend their thesis in-person to a panel of experts.

 How Can I Save Money on an Online Degree in Virginia?